hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Jakarta EE Example Project

 The Jakarta EE example is available at: https://github.com/hantsy/jakartaee11-sandbox/tree/master/persistence.
-This sample project demonstrates the integration of Jakarta Persistence 3.2 and CDI in a Jakarta EE environment, and it is designed to run on Jakarta EE application servers such as GlassFish 8.x or WildFly 37+.
+This sample project demonstrates the integration of Jakarta Persistence 3.2 and CDI in the Jakarta EE environment, and it is designed to run on Jakarta EE application servers such as GlassFish 8.x or WildFly Preview 37+.

 In this project, you do not need to add an extra persistence provider dependency.
-Jakarta EE application servers provide it automatically at runtime.
+Jakarta EE application servers provide a Persistence provider implicitly at runtime.

 Here we configured EclipseLink to generate static metamodel classes: